DK-Nguyen/pytorch-sepconv/README.md

     --distance DISTANCE         the distance between 2 images in an input pair.
 If distance is 4, then interpolate between image '0001.png' and '0005.png'
     --image_extension           the extension of the images in the input folder (default: '.png')
 ```
 After preparing the folder of images '0001.png', '0002.png'..., you can run the python file `deploy_dslf.py` to interpolate with the distance you want.
 For example, if the distance is 4, the algorithm will interpolate between image '0001.png' and '0005.png' to get the interpolated image '0003.png', '0005.png' and '0009.png'... to get interpolated '0007.png'.
 After that, the second round will be run, on which the algorithm interpolates images '0001.png' and '0003.png' to get interpolated '0002.png'.
-After running, the output images will be in the folder specified by --output_dir.
+After running, the output images will be in the folder specified by `--output_dir`.

 #### `deploy_camera_rig.py`
 ```